 When the Update Request primitive for an <execInstance> sub-resource addresses the execDisable attribute of the <execInstance > sub-resource, it effectively triggers a Cancel <execInstance> resource procedure.

-The hosting CSE determines weather the <execInstance> resource has a RUNNING execStatus and weather the resulting TR-069 [4] RPCs are cancellable.
+The hosting CSE determines whether the <execInstance> resource has a RUNNING execStatus and weather the resulting TR-069 [4] RPCs are cancellable.
 Currently, only the TR-069 File Upload and File Download RPCs are cancellable using the TR-069 [4] CancelTransfer RPC.

 If the addressed <execInstance> sub-resource has an execStatus other than RUNNING, an un-successful Response to the Update primitive is returned with status code "Cancel execInstance - already complete".